raymondworkshop/raymondworkshop.github.io/memex-skill.md

 ## Agent checklist

-When asked to make memex “more wiki” or “more backlink”:
+When asked to make memex “wiki” or “backlink”:

 1. Read target posts and hub maps under `_posts/memex/`.
 2. Add `[[wikilinks]]`, `tags`, `related`, or `aliases` — not just prose mentions.